Rossana Reguillo

-Rossana Reguillo (born 28 September 1955) is a Mexican academic known for researching social norms, human emotions and the relationship between communication, culture, and politics in Latin America and how it is affected by drug trafficking.
-She currently holds a professor position at ITESO University and the Western Institute of Technology and Higher Education.
-Additionally, she has served as a visiting professor at New York University and a member of the Mexican Academy of Sciences.
+Rossana Reguillo Cruz (28 September 1955 – 25 April 2026) was a Mexican academic known for researching social norms, human emotions and the relationship between communication, culture, and politics in Latin America and how it is affected by drug trafficking.
+She held a professor position at ITESO University and the Western Institute of Technology and Higher Education.
+Additionally, she was a member of the Mexican Academy of Sciences and served as a visiting professor at New York University.

-She is known to combines analysis with advocacy of social phenomena by advocating for social change.
+Reguillo was known to combine analysis with advocacy of social phenomena by advocating for social change.
 For instance, her studies on the 1992 drainage explosions in Guadalajara and the involvement of youth in the Mara Salvatrucha were conducted with a sense of activism and emotions rather than a purely rational and scientific outlook.

-Personal life
+Background

-Rossana Reguillo was born on 28 September 1955, in Guadalajara, Mexico.
-Rossana Reguillo is married to Jabez, a Mexican cartoonist.
+Rossana Reguillo was born in Guadalajara, Jalisco, on 28 September 1955.
+She was married to Jabez, a Mexican cartoonist.

+Rossana Reguillo died on 25 April 2026, at the age of 70.

 Work

-Reguillo holds a doctorate in social sciences which has been her main field of study ever since.
+Reguillo held a doctorate in social sciences which has been her main field of study ever since.

-Reguillo is known for her research on subjects such as communication, social anthropology, and cultural studies.
+She is known for her research on subjects such as communication, social anthropology, and cultural studies.

-She has held numerous visiting positions and chairs at different universities:
+Reguillo held numerous visiting positions and chairs at different universities: